Kentucky Homeplace

 Kentucky Homeplace:

-Kentucky Homeplace is one of two Tier-1 CHW training centers in Kentucky recognized by the State Office of Community Health Workers, and hundreds of individuals have completed CHW training with Kentucky Homeplace.
+Kentucky Homeplace is an approved Tier-1 CHW training center in Kentucky recognized by the State Office of Community Health Workers.
+Hundreds of individuals have completed CHW training with Kentucky Homeplace.
 In addition, a new pilot program allows students at two high schools in Hazard, KY, to receive dual credit while completing CHW training by Kentucky Homeplace managers.

 Two Kentucky Homeplace offices operate as regional sites for Project CARAT (Coordinating & Assisting the Reuse of Assistive Technology), which refurbishes and donates assistive technology or durable medical equipment, like manual wheelchairs or shower benches, at no cost to those in need.